suganda8/suganda8/README.md

 # Tegar Bangun Suganda

 Sup there.
-I am backend and mobile-apps developer who lives in Indonesia.
+I am backend and mobile-app developer who lives in Indonesia.
 Loves to build an open-source library for community and really into Artificial Intelligence technologies.

 <!--